Why your employer should enroll you in the Shelter Medicine distance education program

 Keep in mind, some shelters are willing to raise funds from private donors to sponsor advanced training for shelter veterinarians.
 You might also be eligible for private education loans.
 We recommend that you do an internet to search for “private education loans” to find out who will fund part-time graduate work.

-Why earn a certificate in Shelter Medicine?
+Why take courses in Shelter Medicine?

-Shelter veterinarians need special knowledge and skills targeted at the unique challenges presented when caring for large numbers of homeless dogs and cats.
+Shelter professionals need special knowledge and skills targeted at the unique challenges presented when caring for large numbers of homeless dogs and cats.
 They must be able to manage infectious diseases not usually seen in well-cared-for pets.
 They must be able to prevent behavior problems that could keep a homeless animal from being adopted.
 They must also be able to improve animal welfare by conducting forensic medical examinations and performing high-volume, high-quality spay and neuter surgeries.

 Few veterinarians leave veterinary school with these skills because, until recently, few veterinary schools offered training in Shelter Medicine.
 The University of Florida’s College of Veterinary Medicine is one of the early pioneers in this field.